mjpolifka/satisfactory-tools/readme.md

     Linux/Unix/(?Mac?):
     - TODO

-run `flask run` to start the development server
+Run `flask run` to start the development server.
-in your browser, navigate to http://localhost:5000/init_db/ the first time you run it
+In your browser, navigate to http://localhost:5000/init_db/ the first time you run it.

 Then to access the app, navigate to http://localhost:5000/

-## "Documentation" (for now, basically just some notes):
+## "Documentation" (basically just some notes for now):

-uses flask and flask-sqlalchemy, with an sqlite database doesn't do much yet
+uses flask and flask-sqlalchemy, with an sqlite database
+doesn't do much yet